 Foreign Language / Alternative Research Skill Requirement

-If not already completed at the Masters level, candidates for the Ph.D. with an emphasis in rhetoric and composition are expected to demonstrate fluency in one foreign language or to have received a grade of B or higher in one of the following sequences of courses:
+If not already completed at the Masters level, candidates for the Ph.D. with an emphasis in rhetoric and composition are expected to demonstrate fluency in one foreign language or to have received a grade of B or higher in any two of the following courses:

 Because the requirements for the doctoral programs are complex, candidates for the degree are urged to consult regularly with the Director of Graduate Studies in the Department of English.
 By the time students have chosen their area of concentration and have completed the majority of their coursework, students should choose a major professor who is qualified to supervise their preparation for comprehensive examinations and to guide their thesis research.